-Barrier Reef Snorkeling
+Fantastic Barrier Reef

 Fantastic barrier reef snorkeling in the second largest coral in the world and the largest in the northern hemisphere, is a Natural Reserve System so biodiverse that it contains from atolls, coastal lagoons, mangroves, estuaries to hundreds of sand cays.

 This is certainly something you must do when you are spending time in Belize, spend the day of sailing in the clear turquoise water of the Caribbean and snorkeling with sharks and rays and some of the most outstanding marine life.

 Hol Chan Marine Reserve

 Shark Ray Alley

 Its name is of Mayan origin and means “Little Channel”, its shallow, clear Caribbean waters are ideal to explore the awesome formations of coral reef below.

 The channel boasts a wonderfully healthy and diverse marine life, don’t miss the chance to get a closer look at 160 different species of fish, sea turtles, sharks and stingrays.
 This reserve fills with a variety of marine life and the most impressive coral formations have been protected for over 30 years.